adamluckydo/ontology/Buddhism.md

 ___

-The Waking Up app was cool; for the first time ever I got to hear people who seemed similarly interested in peeking below the surface of reality.
-The app presented a wide range of perspectives and teachings, but most fell short of what I was looking for.
+The Waking Up app was cool; for the first time ever I got to hear people who seemed similarly interested in peeking below the surface of life.
+The app showcased a wide variety of perspectives and teachings, but most fell short of what I was looking for.
 I wanted _answers_, damnit.

 After listening to the series on Stoicism, I had just about had it.
-I remember giving my sister my review: "Very solid coping mechanisms for nerds".
+I remember sharing my review with my sister: "Very solid coping mechanisms for nerds".
+I'm so glad that they have a way to cope with reality, but what actually _is_ reality?

-But finally, after hitting play on a few of Joseph Goldstein's Buddha Dharma talks, I started realizing something: "Wait, these guys made a _science_ out of subjective experience?
+Finally, I stumbled upon a section of the app called "The Path of Insight"; a series of Buddha Dharma talks by Joseph Goldstein.
+At first, it sounded like a bunch of religious dogma: "Be kind to thy neighbor" and whatnot.
+But as I continued hitting play, I started realizing something: "Wait, this is actually a science?
+Of subjective experience?
 And not only is it a science, but it's a _solved_ science?
 The Buddha just _has_ the answers, and it turns out those answers solve suffering for good?!?"
-To me, Buddhism was on an entirely different level of insight, practicality, and scientific rigor than any other spiritual, religious, or philosphical framework I'd encountered.
+I was still suspicious, but Buddhism seemed to be on an entirely different level of insight, practicality, and scientific rigor from anything else on the app.

-Over the course of the next three years (we are now at the present date), I pieced together a coherent picture of the Buddha's teachings, meditated a bunch, took some illicit substances, accidentally threw my psyche into a state of immense suffering that lasted for 3 months, discovered Rob Burbea (<3), recovered mentally, and worked to reconcile the seemingly indisputable teachings of the Buddha with my own life experience.
+Over the course of the next three years (we are now at the present date): I've read a scary number of opinions from meditators on Twitter, meditated a decent amount myself, taken some illicit substances, accidentally thrown my psyche into a state of immense suffering lasting for 3 months, discovered Rob Burbea (<3), recovered mentally, pieced together a coherent picture of the Buddha's teachings, and worked to reconcile them with my own life experience.

+Now I want to create the resources I wish I had had three years ago.
+Specifically: A straightforward explanation of Buddhism that captures the Buddha's ontology, a series of practical arguments for and against personally adopting the practice of Buddhism, and a presentation of ontology that neither accepts Buddhism as unquestionable fact nor disregards its findings.

 ___